Galois connecting call-by-value and call-by-name: Abstract

 \section{Abstract}

 We establish a general framework for reasoning about the relationship between call-by-value and call-by-name.

-In languages with side-effects, call-by-value and call-by-name executions of programs often have different, but related, observable behaviours.
-For example, if a program might diverge but otherwise has no side-effects, then whenever it terminates under call-by-value, it terminates with the same result under call-by-name.
-We propose a technique for stating and proving these properties.
+In languages with computational effects, call-by-value and call-by-name executions of programs often have different, but related, observable behaviours.
+For example, if a program might diverge but otherwise has no effects, then whenever it terminates under call-by-value, it terminates with the same result under call-by-name.
+We propose a technique for stating and proving properties like these.
 The key ingredient is Levy's call-by-push-value calculus, which we use as a framework for reasoning about evaluation orders.
-We construct maps between the call-by-value and call-by-name interpretations of types.
-We then identify properties of side-effects that imply these maps form a Galois connection.
-These properties hold for some side-effects (such as divergence), but not others (such as mutable state).
+We show that the call-by-value and call-by-name translations of expressions into call-by-push-value have related observable behaviour under certain conditions on computational effects, which we identify.
+We then use this fact to construct maps between the call-by-value and call-by-name interpretations of types, and identify further properties of effects that imply these maps form a Galois connection.
+These properties hold for some computational effects (such as divergence), but not others (such as mutable state).
 This gives rise to a general reasoning principle that relates call-by-value and call-by-name.
-We apply the reasoning principle to example side-effects including divergence and nondeterminism.
+We apply the reasoning principle to example computational effects including divergence and nondeterminism.